sarahrahsl/SegCIA/README.md

 # SegCIA
 **Seg**mentation for **C**ancer **I**nvasion **A**nalysis of nerve and vessel
-## Extracting 3D histomorphometric features related to perineural invasion (PNI) and lymphovascular invasion (LVI) for prostate cancer risk stratification
+## Automated 3D segmentation of nerves and vessels with extraction of histomorphometric features related to perineural invasion (PNI) and lymphovascular invasion (LVI) for prostate cancer risk stratification